f97-backup/f97/CV.md

 2015-2019
 :   **Bachelor of IT at Danang University of Education**

-   * students, member, secretary the school's executive committee.
+   * Students, member, secretary the school's executive committee.
-   * learn the basics of algorithms, logic, office and more.
+   * Learn the basics of algorithms, logic, office and more.
-   * most of the soft skills I have
+   * Most of the soft skills I have

 Technical Experience
 --------------------